everydaysecurity/everydaysecurity/PersonalVPN.md

 Therefore, it is important to us to **check the VPN privacy statement** before using them.
 For example, is it anonymous?
 Is it zero-logging?
 Is the protocol method up-to-date?
 Where are the servers located?

+For education use, we also made a [Personal VPN PowerPoint](https://www.slideshare.net/everydaysecurit/personal-vpn-195753585) to help better understanding the topic.

 [![Personal VPN](https://i.ibb.co/R0cWhMK/https-i-ytimg-com-vi-pjae0-R8-G730-maxresdefault.jpg)](https://www.youtube.com/watch?v=pjae0R8G730&list=PLEbgXzCwfYcfwpl1TYtGdi4lo6h9j_TT4&index=3 "Personal VPN")